Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 Yeah, yeah.

-Why don't there's no point flanking right, you might as well flank left.
+You might as well flank left.

-I mean that is his strategy to flank to the left of Labour and hope that the Lady and Tories do what they will do, which is campaign from the centre, and that gives him a clear left wing of votes to go after.
+I mean, that is his strategy to flank to the left of Labour and hope that the Labour and Tories do what they will do, which is campaign from the centre.

-And then yeah.
+And them, yeah.

-I guess that's kind of the only conviction he has because he he I mean he doesn't actually have any convictions.
+Well, when you say that, I guess that's kind of the only conviction he has because he, I mean, he doesn't actually have any convictions.

-Um this is just fascinating, like actually fascinating.
+This is just fascinating, like actually fascinating.

-I wouldn't do anything that would make Nigel Farage Prime Minister.
+I wouldn't do anything that would make Nigel Farage prime minister.

-That would be an absolute red line, and that includes proportional representation.
+That would be an absolute red line.

-I think in Nigel Farage we're dealing with a fascist, and as much as I will do anything, almost anything, to make sure we have an actual democracy in this country, I would say making a fascist a Prime Minister would seem counterproductive.
+And as much as I will do anything, almost anything, to make sure we have an actual democracy in this country, I would say making a fascist a prime minister would seem counterproductive.

 No.